 8. Kirkham Hot Springs, Idaho

 In case you can’t tell, I’m a big fan of hot springs in the wintertime.
-There’s something so soothing about dipping into a hot pool when the outside air is frigid, with steam rising up from the water so beautifully.
+There’s something so soothing about dipping into a hot pool when the outside air is frigid, with steam rising from the water so beautifully.
 Some of the best hot springs in the USA are in Idaho, and Kirkham Hot Springs is a strong contender for the very best of all.

 Kirkham, Idaho, is relatively uncrowded in the winter months, which makes it such a great spot to visit in January, as there’s a chance you could have the springs to yourself.
 The pools sit right next to a flowing river, with snowcapped mountains in the background.
 The scenery alone is a beautiful sight, but being able to admire it from a steaming natural pool makes it even more idyllic.